Can you treat Lyme and babesiosis with the same medication?

 If you find a tick on your body, should you remove it?
 What is the best way to do it?

-Yes.
-Once they attach, they’re very difficult to pull out.
+Once they attach, they can be difficult to pull out.
 There are a number of talked-about remedies that do not work and can be dangerous, like using petroleum jelly to “smother the tick” or “burning it off,” which just serves to cause a nasty burn.
 There’s really no way of doing it other than making sure you have a very sharp pair of tweezers.
 Not blunt tweezers, because if you squeeze the tick, you increase the potential to infect yourself.
 Try to pull it out from the mouth straight out, not twisting.
 That’s very important.

 When you’re disposing of it, either flush it down the toilet or drop it in rubbing alcohol in case you end up with a rash and want to bring it in for identification.